ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 * Compliance with national and international regulations
 * Frequency allocation and licensing
-* Cryptographic policy and approval
+* Cryptographic policy and management

-ThunderFly s.r.o. supplies TFSIK02 as a configurable hardware platform.
+[ThunderFly s.r.o.](https://www.thunderfly.cz/) supplies TFSIK02 as a configurable hardware platform.
 Final system classification, certification, and lawful use depend on how the device is integrated and deployed.